Employee ID cards are the first step

 clearance is crucial – so the big guy in charge of security will know whom to

-let in and whom – not.
 What is the point of having all those gorilla-like

-guards if everybody can go wherever they please.
+guards if everybody can go wherever they please?
 Of course, I'm talking about

 big businesses here.
 Still, even a law firm can benefit from this.
 Imagine

-someone going into your record room.
 Not a pleasant thought, is it?
 With the

 scanners in place, you can always know who is walking in there and who isn't